 Example 2 – Boquete, Panama

 Located in Western Panama near the border with Costa Rica, Boquete is a small community of about 30,000 people.
 But US and Canadian Expats make up almost 20% of the population.
 Many publications and websites have frequently called Boquete one of the absolute best places in the world to retire.
 Like Medellin, the weather is pleasant year-round.
 The rainy season is much longer and the rain can be very heavy, especially in April and October-November.
-But the rain really makes the area beautiful.
+But the rain makes the area beautiful.
 You will feel like you have a green thumb because everything grows.

+You can retire on Social Security alone in Boquete, Panama.
 The large Expat community makes it very comfortable to live there, and many people never try to learn Spanish.
 Housing cost is generally a little higher in Boquete than other places in Central and South America.
 And most residents have a car.

 Boquete is a beautiful area of Panama, with an elevation of 3,000 – 6,000 feet.
 It is called “The breadbasket of Panama” because there is so much excellent farmland there.
 They grow fruit and vegetables that are shipped all over Panama.
 And Boquete produces some of the finest coffee in the world!